What is arthritis?

 Psychologist or psychiatrist

-What are the complications of arthritis?
+What are possible complications of arthritis?

 Because arthritis causes joints to worsen over time, it can cause disability.
 It can cause pain and movement problems.
 You may be less able to carry out normal daily activities and tasks.